FlowFuse/flowfuse/docs/user/static-asset-service.md

 # Static asset service

-Our platform now includes a Static Asset Service, enabling you to save, access, and manage files seamlessly within your hosted Node-RED instances.
+Our platform now includes a Static Asset Service, enabling you to manage files seamlessly within your hosted Node-RED instances.

 ## What is Static asset service?